knndy-Mr/CottonDetection/README.md

 A confusion matrix is also generated.
 We use this to evaulate the prediction with the actual results from the dataset.

+**Evaluation of Performance**
+ While the developed system is faster and boasts a passable and high accuracy rate of 78%, manual diagnosis is still  more accurate.
+This is because the developed system relies on preset teachings, whereas manual diagnosis, while considerably  slower, tends to have a higher accuracy through human judgment.